cedarsuper/job_analysis/README.md

 #20 April 2022 update
--First draft done and published to table
+- First draft done and published to tableau
--Working on data cleasning part for City name
+- Working on data cleasning part for City name